Materials & Recycling

 No Plastic Bags or Film Plastic

-This includes plastic or padded shipping envelopes, bubble wrap, and wrappings around cases of water bottles or other packages).
-Plastic bags and film are the most common and most problematic contaminant in recycling.
+This includes plastic or padded shipping envelopes, bubble wrap, wrappings around cases of water bottles or other packages, and latex gloves.
+Plastic bags and film plastic are the most common and most problematic contaminants in recycling.
 The plastic gets tangled around recycling machinery and needs to be manually cut out of the equipment, posing a risk to workers and slowing down the recycling process.
 If you collect your recycling in a plastic bag, please empty all items out of the bag and into the collection bin.
 Plastic bags can be returned to many grocery and retail stores for recycling, or should be put in the trash.

 No Styrofoam